-Courses are identified as having core or elective status.
+Courses are identified as having core or elective status for the General Studies Program.
 Students may take elective courses prior to or after core courses.
 A list of courses approved for general studies credit is available in the Office of the Registrar and Office of Academic Advising Services.